 With the digital switchover long since passed, you might wonder why analogue tuners are still on this list.
 Although you won't pick anything up through an aerial from one of these, they are still sometimes used for systems like the Sky Magic Eye, which allow you to watch your Sky box in another room.
 Devices such as these use what’s called ‘modulation’ to transmit a video signal through an aerial lead.

 These days all TVs have a digital aerial tuner.
 In the UK, these are named DVB-T2 (terrestrial), DVB-T2 (HD terrestrial), DVB-S (satellite), DVB-S2 (HD satellite), DVB-C (cable) and DVB-C2 (HD cable).
 The free-to-air versions are called Freeview (aerial) and Freesat (satellite).
 There are other services that combine a digital tuner with Smart internet content, such as Freetime, Freeview Play and YouView.
 It’s worth noting that a TV with a DVB-S2 tuner built-in doesn’t automatically feature Freesat as the TV companies require a license for this.

 Having two tuners means you can record two programmes at the same time, or watch one and record the other.
 This feature is most commonly found on PVRs and HDD recorders (see PVR (personal video recorder)/DVR (digital video recorder), but some TVs have it too.
 Bear in mind that with TVs you usually need to buy a separate USB storage device to make recordings.

 Often found at the top of loudspeakers, the tweeter is a drive unit that handles all the higher frequencies that need to be reproduced.
-Often shaped like a dome, more high-end variations include ribbon designs.
-The design of the tweeter has a great impact on how the music sounds – for example metallic tweeters produce a crisp, almost metallic treble, while soft dome tweeters are usually more subtle.
+Usually dome-shaped, more high-end variations include ribbon designs.
+The design of the tweeter has a great impact on how the music sounds – for example, metallic tweeters produce a crisp, almost metallic treble, while soft dome tweeters are usually more subtle.